caolan/async/README.md

   pass an error to their callback.
 Results are always returned; however, if an error occurs, no further `tasks` will be performed, and the results object will only contain partial results.
+* `concurrency` - An `integer` for determining the maximum number of tasks that can be run in parallel.
+By default, as many as possible.

 __Example__